yuripulier/vae-gelu/README.md

 <div align="center"><img src="https://github.com/yuripulier/vae-gelu/blob/main/img/vae_losses_dropout.png", height= 300, width=450 /></div>
 <br>
 &nbsp;&nbsp; Perhaps the dropout rate may have influenced a deterioration in relation to the Full-GELU model.
 Therefore, in the future we will test different dropout values that maintain the overfitting improvement and optimize the result of the Full-GELU model.
 </div>

 ## 5. Conclusion
 <div align="justify">
 &nbsp;&nbsp; The use of GELUs in a VAE has a superior performance compared to LReLU or ReLU used in most imaging models, therefore it becomes an excellent alternative for nonlinearity in this type of model.
-Perhaps the dropout rate may have influenced it, so new tests with varying dropout rates will be tested in the future.
+The best results were found for the model with batch normalization being used before the GELUs, both in the encoder and in the decoder.
+This is due to the normalization performed on the input data, creating batches that follow a normal distribution, favoring later GELUs.
 </div>

 ## References